 There comes a time in every cat’s life when she will need to be transported safely.
 As much as most felines detest a cat carrier, having one is paramount in getting kitty from point-a to point-b without incident or harm.

-If you are about to get your first kitten or are just looking for an upgrade to your old model cat carrier, we’ve searched out some of the best cat carriers and have given you all the info you’ll need to make your carrier purchase the right one.
+If you are about to get your first kitten or are just looking for an upgrade to your old model, we’ve searched out some of the best options and have given you all the info you’ll need to make your purchase the right one.

 |Bonve Pet Soft-Sided Pet Carrier|